AverageCakeSlice/gridlock-app/README.md

 # gridlock-app
-A Steam Grid Desktop client to change grid artwork in a user's game library.
+A Steam Grid desktop client to change artwork in a user's game library.